cdapio/hydrator-plugins/spark-plugins/docs/File-streamingsource.md

 **path:** The path of the directory to monitor.
 Files must be written to the monitored directory by "moving" them from another location within the same file system.
 File names starting with . are ignored.
 (Macro-enabled)

 **format:** Format of files in the directory.
-Supported formats are 'text', 'csv', 'tsv', 'clf', 'grok', and 'syslog'.
+Supported formats are 'csv', 'json', 'text', and 'tsv'.
 The default format is 'text'.
 (Macro-enabled)

 **schema:** Schema of files in the directory.